Chipdelmal/PixArt-Beads/README.md

 Some of the main features are:

-* Color quantization: with the option to use number of colors, provided or user-defined color palettes.
+* **Color quantization:** with the option to use number of colors, provided or user-defined color palettes.
-* Image downscale:
-* Image upscale:
-* Color mapping:
-* Color palette:
-* Color counts:
+* **Image downscale:** take an image and downsize it to a desired number of pixels.
+* **Color mapping:** manually change colors to do things like remove the background.
+* **Color counts:** count the number of beads of each color that are needed for our handcraft.

 ## Instructions